Dhimanswadia/docs/ia-rework/guides/configure-api.md

 - **Name**: a friendly name for the API.
 Does not affect any functionality.

 - **Identifier**: a unique identifier for the API.
-We recommend using a URL but note that this doesn't have to be a publicly available URL, Auth0 will not call your API at all.
+We recommend using a URL (this doesn't have to be a publicly available URL; Auth0 will not call your API at all).
 This value **cannot be modified** afterwards.

-- **Signing Algorithm**: the algorithm to sign the tokens with.
+- **Signing Algorithm**: the algorithm with which to sign the tokens.
 The available values are `HS256` and `RS256`.
-When selecting `RS256` the token will be signed with the tenant's private key.
-For more details on the signing algorithms go to the [Signing Algorithms paragraph](#signing-algorithms).
+When selecting `RS256`, the token will be signed with your tenant's private key.
+For more details, visit [Signing Algorithms](/concepts/signing-algorithms).

 ![Create a new API](/media/articles/api/overview/create-api.png)